Travel guide to the best places to visit on the Amalfi Coast: tips on what to see and the best Amalfi Coast towns for all types of travelers.

 The best places to visit on the Amalfi coast: most beautiful towns

-I have arranged this list in geographical order, moving from Vietri sul Mare, the town at the Eastern end of the Amalfi coast and finishing in Sorrento, to the Wast of the promontory.
+I have arranged this list of places to see in Amalfi Coast in geographical order, moving from Vietri sul Mare, the town at the Eastern end of the Amalfi coast and finishing in Sorrento, to the Wast of the promontory.

 Vietri sul Mare